Sopel97/gtnh_vacuum_reactor/README.md

 ### Config setup

-You must specify the reactor configuration in the code.
+You must specify the reactor configuration in the code - the program automatically fills and maintains the reactor chamber.
 There is one shared configuration for all reactors.
-It is controlled by a 2d array `REACTOR_PATTERN`. `C` stands for coolant, `R` stands for fuel rod, `U` stands for "unknown". "unknown" can be used for components other than coolant/rods that should not be touched by the program ever.
+It is controlled by a 2d array `REACTOR_PATTERN`. `C` stands for coolant, `R` stands for fuel rod, `U` stands for "unknown".
+The "unknown" designation can be used for components other than coolant/rods that should not be touched by the program ever.
 You WILL NOT be using pure rod+coolant reactors due to some limitations (don't blame me, blame ic2) which will be described later in this document.
 You should always add some components to cool the reactor hull a little bit.

 Default config: